Havering domestic abuse information

 Domestic Violence Intervention Project

 The Domestic Violence Intervention Project (DVIP) supports violent men who want to change their behaviour, as well as ensuring their partners' safety.
 To access their service call 020 8563 7983.
-You may also wish to read through their leaflet, "Working with perpetrators of domestic violence" (PDF, 324kB).
+You may also wish to read through their webpage on Men's services.

 The Everyman Project is a voluntary, charitable organisation based in London which offers a range of support services for men who want to stop behaving violently or abusively, and for the people affected by their violence or abuse.
 It runs a 30 week Therapeutic Counselling Programme designed to challenge, educate, inform, support and help men who have issues with their angry, violent and abusive behaviours and want to change them, and also a core, fundamental support service for partners/victims of men undertaking the programme, including support, safety planning, in depth counselling and signposting where relevant.